JacobCrabill/zigdown/test/sample.md

 # Heading 1
+## Heading 2
+### Heading 3
+#### Heading 4

 Plain text with **bold** and _italic_ styles (and **_bold_italic_**) and no line breaks unless the previous line is...

 ...blank like above

 Indented text should also work a 2-space indent should have no effect

 - Unordered list
+- Foobar
+   1. nested list
+    1. Numbers auto-increment
+       - more nesting!
-  - nested list
+       - > nested quote
 -
 - ^ Empty list item
 - with **formatting**!